ahmed-abdelwahed1/Olympics-Data-Analysis/README.md

 This dataset contains historical data on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.
 It includes information about athletes, events, medals, and more.

+This dataset contains historical data on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.
+It includes information about athletes, events, medals, and more.

 ## Tech Stack

 <p>